Bhagya Vastu | Premium Astrology & Vastu Consultation

 • No major changes during construction phase

-• Lower overall cost with optimized material use
+• Lower overall cost with optimised material use

 The Cost of Post-Construction Corrections

-Vastu planning during new home construction site visit
+Structural changes during new home construction requiring rework

 Relocating a toilet after slab casting requires breaking the floor, re-routing soil pipes through existing beams, and re-waterproofing—a process that costs 3–5 times more than building it correctly initially.
 Shifting a staircase involves structural modifications that can compromise building integrity if not engineered properly.
 These are not mere adjustments; they are reconstructions that introduce weak points in the structure.